liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 create one now; Tomcat bundle is the only server runtime supported.

 <!--Three figures were deleted here.
 One figure could be created to replace
 them if desirable.
 One figure to rule them all.
-This can be deleted once this is seen and decision is made; otherwise it ruins the numbering in this list. -Russ -->
+This comment should be deleted once this is seen and decision is made; otherwise it ruins the numbering in this list. -Russ -->

 5. Click *Finish* to perform the import.